A ghostly clawed hand suddenly emerges from a flurry of leaves, grasping for the viewer.

 If you would like to get in touch with me by sending me a message, such as sharing your thoughts and support for any of my work or musings, then this page will tell you how.
 I'm generally pretty open and will respond to anything constructive, though it can take me a while sometimes since I am often getting "sucked down rabbit holes" (as the saying goes).

-I also now have an account on sunny.garden's Mastodon server, a community intended for creative people and spanning a diverse variety of fields of study and mediums of creation.
-I want a healthy community of fellow creatives and so I've been tentatively expanding my memberships into more communities that seem to at least in part overlap my interests.
+I want a healthy community of fellow creatives and so I've been tentatively expanding my presence into more communities that seem to at least partly overlap my interests.

 Policies (#)